Overview

 Walser Wealth will not vote proxies on behalf of Clients.
 All proxy materials are mailed or emailed directly to the

-client from the custodian.
+client from the Custodian.
 Any proxy materials received by Walser Wealth will be forwarded to the Client for

 Item 18 – Financial Information